bhardwajRahul/telepresence/docs/reference/rbac.md

   apiGroup: rbac.authorization.k8s.io
 ```

-The corresponding configuration for a namespaced installation, for each namespaece that the client should be able to
+The corresponding configuration for a static namespace installation, for each namespaece that the client should be able
-access:
+to access:

 ```yaml